 The pilot study aimed to find out what happens on hospital wards that might lead to delays.
 Researchers interviewed 17 doctors and six senior nurses who were responsible for discharging older people living with frailty from one large urban acute care hospital.

 Participants highlighted some of the well-known barriers to patient discharges, including fragmentation of care services and poor communication between staff from different organisations.

 The interviews also brought to the surface other factors, such as how conversations were often avoided because they raised uncomfortable emotions and tensions.
 One interviewee referred to ‘conversations not had’ about topics such as resuscitation, escalation of treatment and end-of-life care for older people living with frailty.
 Because these discussions were difficult, these issues were not addressed, which contributed to delays in discharging patients.

-Lead author, Dr Sabi Redwood, from the National Institute for Health Research Applied Research Collaboration West (NIHR ARC West), says:
+Lead author, Dr Sabi Redwood, from the National Institute for Health and Care Research Applied Research Collaboration West (NIHR ARC West), says: